plone/documentation/docs/install/create-project-cookiecutter-volto.md

   },
 ```

-If your desired add-on is a theme addon, you should also change following line in {file}`volto.config.js`:
+If your desired add-on is a theme add-on, you should also change the following line in {file}`volto.config.js`:

 ```js
 const theme = '@kitconcept/volto-light-theme';
 ```

-After all that, you have to execute `make install` again in order to install the new add-on.
+After all that, you need to run `make install` again to install the new add-on.

 (start-frontend-and-backend)=

-# Start frontend and backend
+## Start frontend and backend
 Now you are ready to run your project.
-You can start frontend and backend in separate terminal sessions in the same project directory:
+You must start the frontend and backend in separate terminal sessions from the same working directory, at the root of your project.

 ```shell
 make start-backend-docker